josehu07/OS-ParallelRW/README.md

 ## IMPORTANT Prerequisites
 - Please make sure that the **file tree structure is complete**.
-- Please make sure that the **source archive file *systor17-01.tar*'* is placed under *input* folder**, and is named correctly.
+- Please make sure that the **source archive file *systor17-01.tar* is placed under *input/* folder**, and is named correctly.
 - Execute ```make clean``` in advance, if you are running *raw_project* or *opt_project* by yourself, instead of using *run-project.sh* shell script.

 ## HOWTO run our project
-- Execute `./run-project.sh' under `code/'.
+- **Execute ```./run-project.sh```under *code/* **.
 This shell script will do the following things:
     1. Clean all compiled binaries, decompressed inputs and generated outputs.
     2. Run unoptimized project & Check the correctness of results.
     3. Clear all intermediate files.
     4. Run optimized project & Check the correctness of results.
     5. Analyze performance statistics and show.
 - An example of terminal output will be as follows:
 ```
   > Operating System I Project <xxx，xxx>